 Presumably the title is a pun on the name of actor Robert Rietty, who plays Francesco, head waiter at the Hotel Poccari.

 The Rietti Group were Italian Resistance fighters, lead by Count Montesco (Geoffrey Keen).
 (It seems they fought in support of the allies against their own countrymen.)
 Now, in 1959, the five survivors are meeting for their annual reunion.
-The Count is still leader, now an important figure in the world, shortly hosting a conference of world scientists to seek ways of preventing nuclear war.

 In the dining room of the Hotel Poccari, two men whistle The Rietti Group password song.
 American Joe and Brit Jim Talbot relive old memories with Ricco, who of course was also a Resistance man.
 But when Ricco invites them to the reunion, they tell of a bitter act of treachery one night in 1943.
 An unknown Italian had lead them into a trap, a German ambush, Jim and Joe alone surviving.
 They never saw the traitor's face, but his voice they could recognise.